thefury/retry/README.md

 options:
   -h: display this help message
-  -i, --interval: the interval between attempts in seconds (default 60s) -d --duration: the timeout in seconds (default 3600s)
+  -i, --interval: the interval between attempts in seconds (default 60s) -d --timeout: the timeout in seconds (default 3600s)

 examples:
 # retry a command every second for 10 minutes